 Cambridge Capital: Why we chose to invest in ReverseLogix

-This month, completed a in a leading reverse logistics software provider, As startups are generating explosive growth, and many entrepreneurs are considering their options for capital, I thought it might be helpful to share why we chose to invest in ReverseLogix and the thought process we apply when looking at investment opportunities in the supply chain sector.
+This month, Cambridge Capital completed a $20 million investment in a leading reverse logistics software provider, ReverseLogix Corp.
+As startups are generating explosive growth, and many entrepreneurs are considering their options for capital, I thought it might be helpful to share why we chose to invest in ReverseLogix and the thought process we apply when looking at investment opportunities in the supply chain sector.

 It all starts with the Cambridge Strategy, so let’s begin there.